-Traffic Control and Protection, Standard 701411 (Special) will be measured for payment on an each basis and paid for at the contract unit price each for TRAFFIC CONTROL AND PROTECTION, STANDARD 701411 (SPECIAL).
+All traffic control and protection items not paid for separately shall be considered as included in the cost of Traffic Control and Protection (Special).
+This work will be measured at the contract unit price each for TRAFFIC CONTROL and PROTECTION (SPECIAL) with no additional compensation allowed.